Coastal Land Area Expanding

 Obviously, these regional sea level trends are only very minimally — if at all — connected to climate-related sea level changes — or, for that matter, anthropogenic CO2 emissions.

-As Testut et al. (2016) concluded in a paper published online a few months ago, “sea level rise is not the primary factor controlling shoreline changes.”
+As Testut et al. (2016) have concluded, “sea level rise is not the primary factor controlling shoreline changes.”
 It’s the “non-climate” factors that predominantly determine relative sea level changes over time.

 “We show that Grande Glorieuse Island has increased in area by 7.5 ha between 1989 and 2003, predominantly as a result of shoreline accretion [growth]: accretion occurred over 47% of shoreline length, whereas 26% was stable and 28% was eroded.
 Topographic transects and field observations show that the accretion is due to sediment transfer from the reef outer slopes to the reef flat and then to the beach.
 This accretion occurred in a context of sea level rise: sea level has risen by about 6 cm in the last twenty years and the island height is probably stable or very slowly subsiding.
 This island expansion during a period of rising sea level demonstrates that sea level rise is not the primary factor controlling the shoreline changes.
 This paper highlights the key role of non-climate factors in changes in island area, especially sediment availability and transport.”